Free Church Budgeting Template and Guide

 Churches can generate income by selling clothing, accessories, books, content and other kinds of merchandise.
 While this added income is great, it also comes with expenses.

 Running a modern-day church includes more than just keeping the building running.
-Modern churches also need to factor in production costs, marketing and salaries for those employed by the church.
+Modern churches also need to factor in production costs, marketing and salaries for church employees.
 This is what makes church budgets just as complicated as traditional business budgets.

 Sources of Income